Spatiotemporal-Augmented Graph Neural Networks for Human Mobility Simulation: Related Works

 \subsection{Human Mobility Simulation}

-The human mobility simulation task aims to generate artificial mobility trajectories with realistic mobility patterns given a small set of human mobility data \cite{karamshuk2011human, hess2015data, wang2019urban, barbosa2018human, feng2020learning, shin2020user}.
+The human mobility simulation task aims to generate artificial mobility trajectories with realistic mobility patterns given a small set of human mobility data \cite{karamshuk2011human, hess2015data, shin2020user, wang2024spatiotemporal, wang2024cola}.
 The generated artificial trajectories must reproduce a set of spatial and temporal mobility patterns, such as the distribution of characteristic distances and the predictability of human whereabouts.
 Temporal patterns usually include the number and sequence of visited locations together with the time and duration of the visits, which involves balancing an individual's routine and sporadic out-of-routine mobility patterns.
 And spatial patterns include the preference for short distances\cite{gonzalez2008understanding, pappalardo2013understanding}, the tendency to split into returnees and explorers\cite{pappalardo2015returners}, and the fact of visiting multiple sites for constant times for individuals\cite{alessandretti2018evidence}.

-In the early stage, Markov-based models dominate the task of human mobility simulation.
-For example, First-order MC~\cite{song2003evaluating} defines the state as the location accessed and assumes that the next location depends only on the current location, thus constructing a transition matrix to capture the first-order transition probability among locations.
+In the early stages, Markov-based models dominate the human mobility simulation task.
+For example, the first-order MC~\cite{song2003evaluating} defines the state as the accessed location and assumes that the next location solely depends on the current location, thus constructing a transition matrix to capture the first-order transition probability among locations.
 HMM~\cite{krumm2004locadio} is established with discrete emission probability and optimized by the Baum-Welch algorithm.
-IO-HMM~\cite{yin2017generative} further extends Markov-based models by introducing more annotation information, which also improves interpretability.
+IO-HMM~\cite{yin2017generative} further extends HMM by introducing more annotation information, which also improves interpretability.
 However, Markov-based models are limited in capturing long-term dependencies and incorporating individual preferences.